zubchenkodev/project-movies-vite/instructions.md

 How you design your page is up to you, but take accessibility into account when you are styling your form elements - so inputs should have labels and should be easily readable and usable.
 We STRONGLY recommend having some kind of design or sketch before starting to code.

 Feel free to use other survey tools such as Typeform, Google Forms as inspiration.
 Or you can check out Dribbble, Behance or Pinterest.

+### Stretched Requirements

+- Show a 'not found' page if you try to visit a movie detail page with an invalid movie ID (so the user has tried to enter an ID themselves, most likely).
+  - In this case, when you send a movie detail request with a movie ID which doesn't exist in the API, the API returns with a 404 response.
+You can use .catch() on your promise to catch this exception and toggle some sort of 'error' state which can be used to show an error page.
+- Handle loading states - The API responds quite quickly, but if you're on a slow network then you'd be faced with a black screen until the response comes back.
+During this time, you could show a loading message or spinner of some sort on the page.
+  - Use something like `const [loading, setLoading] = useState(true)` to make it so the page is loading by default, then call `setLoading(false)` once you get the response back from the API.
+  - You could also investigate how to handle the loading of images - or show plain text by default and then use CSS to place the image over the text (using absolute positioning).
+This way, if the images take a long time to load, the user still sees something relevant.
+- On the homepage where you list popular movies, you could add a dropdown to change the list.
+For example, you could toggle between popular, upcoming, and new releases.